mjdamgaard/UP-Web-Project/install.md

 12. And that's it, you should now be able to go to your browser and refresh the localhost page, in which case you should have a functional version of the website running on a local server.

+*Correction: There are now several more directories you need to upload.
+But soon this will also be easier with a new implementation, and these install instructions will be edited and corrected afterwards.*

 ## Restarting the server